 On the other hand an orthodontist has many different tooth moving options available to them.
 If a back tooth doesn’t move the orthodontist can give up on Invisalign and move on to metal braces that can quickly move that stubborn tooth for you.

 I know, I know, you are trying to avoid metal braces, right?
 But would you rather stay in Invisalign for twice as long or where braces for a few short months.
 I’d choose metal braces anytime.

 Now let’s get into the nitty-gritty of Invisalign.
 The stuff that dentists and orthodontists don’t seem to mention when you sit down for that initial consultation.
 First, does Invisalign hurt?
 It sure did for me.

-The pain was absolutely horrible for the first few months.
-Oddly enough the pain isn’t intense when the trays are on your teeth, but pulling them off is incredibly painful and chewing in the first few weeks made me want to cry.
+My Invisalign pain was pretty severe for the first few months.
+The pain wasn’t intense when the trays were on my teeth, but pulling them off was incredibly painful.
+Chewing for the first few weeks made me cry.

 As the months wore on I adjusted to the pain.
 Either that or the movements were more subtle so the pain was less severe.
 It does get better with time.
 I’m now in my second set of trays and my teeth haven’t hurt much at all.

 In fact, I can pull my trays off and eat something hard and crunchy without giving it another thought.